microbit-foundation/dev-docs/hardware/powersupply.md

 that is specced to reach 4.2V **will be give greater than the [3.6V maximum that the nRF51 can withstand**](#key-voltages)

-There is further information about the [battery connection and use](https://support.microbit.org/solution/articles/19000013982-how-do-i-power-my-micro-bit-/en) in our knowledgebase
+There is further information about the [battery connection and use](https://support.microbit.org/solution/articles/19000013982-how-do-i-power-my-micro-bit-/en) in our knowledge-base

 ### 3V Ring Powering